bmjames/trawl/README.md

 # trawl

-`trawl` is a wrapper around `ghc-pkg` which makes it easier to locate documentation for modules and packages.
+`trawl` is a wrapper around `ghc-pkg` which makes it easier to locate documentation for installed packages.

+Given the name of a package or module, `trawl` simply prints the location of the corresponding Haddock HTML on your filesystem.

 ## Usage